 Scrum is an Agile methodology that is extremely effective in delivering complex software and new product development using an iterative and incremental approach.
-This methodology significantly increases productivity while also focusing on the quality of the product.
+This methodology significantly increases productivity while also focusing on product quality.
 The continual interactions between the Scrum team and the key stakeholders improve customer satisfaction and build strong levels of trust across the organization.
+Be sure to check our Scrum templates in Kanban Zone to more efficiently flow work in your sprint.

 - Scrum is an Agile process that allows us to focus on delivering the highest business value in the shortest time